Ithil-protocol/Apwine-Test-Strategy/README.md

 # Test Strategy
-A simple strategy to test Apwine integration with Aave
+A simple strategy to test Apwine integration with Aave or Lido